• Home

 In a significant development at the General Conference (GC) Annual Council on October 8, 2023, a recommendation to realign three divisions within the Seventh-day Adventist Church has been approved.
 This move, driven by the Mission Refocus Program, is a culmination of years of deliberation and study.
 The Asia-Pacific Territorial Review Survey Commission recommended approving the realignment of the Southern Asia-Pacific Division (SSD), the Northern Asia-Pacific Division (NSD), and the Southern Asia Division (SUD) to undergo changes in their territorial jurisdiction.
 The primary objective of this realignment is to enhance the effectiveness of mission outreach and financial sustainability.

 The Asia-Pacific Territorial Review Survey Commission advised that the NSD officially propose the addition of new areas after comprehensive thought and fervent prayers.
 As a result, on June 30, 2023, the Northern Asia-Pacific Division Executive Committee voted to request that the Survey Commission make an official recommendation to the General Conference ADCOM and the 2023 Annual Council.
 This recommendation called for Bangladesh, Nepal, Pakistan, and Sri Lanka to be added to the territory of the Northern Asia-Pacific Division.
-This territorial change is in line with the Mission Refocus plan and will allow the division to have a bigger impact on the 10/40 window.
-The NSD is currently in charge of South and North Korea, Mongolia, Japan, Taiwan, and these four new countries.
+This territorial change is in line with the Mission Refocus plan, and it will allow the Division to have a bigger impact on the 10/40 window.
+NSD is currently in charge of South and North Korea, Mongolia, Japan, Taiwan, and these five countries.

 “We plan to work carefully with the Northern Asia-Pacific Division to have this broader approach with many different cultures that will all work towards this wonderful goal of Chosen for Mission,” Wilson added.

 Leaders of the divisions involved in this realignment have expressed their full support for the implementation of this movement.
-Elder Roger Caderma, president of the SSD, shared his mixed emotions about seeing fellow colleagues in the ministry transferred to new territories.
+Elder Roger Caderma, President of the Southern Asia-Pacific Division, shared his mixed emotions about seeing fellow colleagues in the ministry transferred to new territories.
 He emphasized the joy in witnessing the expansion of the Lord's work and mission outreach.

 The SSD Executive Committee has endorsed this movement in a statement that reads as follows: